8 activities to keep your brain sharp

 1. Learn something new

-Experts believe that a higher level of education is associated with better mental functioning in old age.
-The theory goes that people with more years of formal learning have built up “cognitive reserve”, which is the brain’s ability to use connections between nerve cells (Alzheimer’s Association).
+According to Alzheimer's Association, a higher level of education is associated with better mental functioning in old age.
+The theory is that people with more years of formal learning have built up “cognitive reserve”, which is the brain’s ability to use connections between nerve cells.

 While for most of us, the opportunity for higher education may be long gone, it’s never too late to learn something new.
 Challenging your brain with mental exercise is believed to activate processes that help maintain individual brain cells and stimulate communication among them.

-Learn an IT skill such as how to use Instagram or call friends and family using video chat ; join a book group, play chess or bridge, write your life story, do crossword, sudoku or jigsaw puzzles, take a class, pursue music or art or design a new garden layout.
+Learn an IT skill such as how to use Instagram or call friends and family using video chat; join a book group, play chess or bridge, learn a new language, write your life story, do crosswords, Sudoku or jigsaw puzzles, take a class, pursue music or art or design a new garden layout.

 2. Use all your senses

 So how can we use this phenomena to help keep our brain active?
 Try challenging all your senses when you try something new.
 Try to guess the ingredients as you smell and taste a new food.
-And put the radio on while you do – music is based on relationships between one note and the next, so while you may not be aware of it, your brain has to do a lot of computing to make sense of it.
+And, play some music while you do it – music is based on relationships between one note and the next, so while you may not be aware of it, your brain has to do a lot of computing to make sense of it.

 3. Stay physically active

-Regular physical activity is thought to help maintain blood flow to the brain and reduce your risk for conditions such as high blood pressure that are associated with the development of dementia. (everydayhealth.com).
+Regular physical activity is thought to help maintain blood flow to the brain and reduce your risk for conditions such as high blood pressure and dementia.

 More indirectly, exercise improves mood and sleep, and can help reduce stress and anxiety – both of which can be a contributing factor to cognitive impairment.